Best high-limit secured credit cards

 The bottom line

-Though secured credit cards can be a great credit-building tool, the downfall can be the notoriously-low credit limits — which can make it difficult to keep your credit utilization ratio low.
-Because of this, we recommend you consider a higher-limit secured credit card.
+Though secured credit cards can be a great credit-building tool, their notoriously-low credit limits can make it difficult to keep your credit utilization ratio low.
+A higher-limit secured credit card mitigates this problem and makes it easier to comfortably build your credit score.
 However, make sure that your secured credit card has other desirable features aside from just a higher credit limit, like lower fees, rewards and automatic account reviews.

 It can also help to compare your choices to other cards on our list of the best secured credit cards, in case other features catch your eye and prove more valuable.